 by ensuring the collection of funds before releasing the vehicles.
 The funds are

-distributed monthly from Public Surplus which eliminates the challenge of
+distributed weekly from Public Surplus which eliminates the challenge of

 collecting and clearing funds.